Well hi there!

 Just to get you started, here’s a little FYI on what you’ll find find around these parts.
 There’s the obligatory About me page where you find out all my deep dark secrets.
 (Not really, but you do at least find out whether I love milk or dark chocolate.
 And what my friends think of me.)

 Of course, if you’re here for the books, you’ll get information on When the Stars Go Blue (St. Martin’s Griffin/2010), winner of BEST YOUNG ADULT NOVEL: 2011 INTERNATIONAL LATINO BOOK AWARDS, including an excerpt, as well as info on my previous novels, Adiós to My Old Life and It’s Not About the Accent.
+Also, in the coming weeks, I’ll be adding more information about my upcoming Diversion Books release, Both Sides Now, releasing on June 23rd, 2015.

 Photo credit: Adam Emperor Southard